soffes/blog/published/2015-12-07-automated-bundle-version/automated-bundle-version.markdown

 ---
-tags:
+title: Automated Bundle Version
-- development
+categories: development ruby
-- swift
 ---

-# Automated Bundle Version

 Lately I've been using a script to set my apps’ bundle version.